valdeanda/MetaGaia/README.md

 ## 2. Calculate relative bin abundance

-1. Obtain and prepare data files from IMG (see "Obtaining IMG data" section).

-2. The `bin_abundance.py` script then takes in a list of input files (processed from by running the `files_prep.py` script) that need to be created beforehand.
+1. The `bin_abundance.py` script then takes in a list of input files (processed from by running the `files_prep.py` script) that need to be created beforehand.
 All input files should be placed in the `data` directory.
 Here are the descriptions of each of the input files:

 ```
 python3 bin_abundance.py [a tsv file containing the total number of reads in each sample (str)] [a tsv file mapping the contig name to its respective bin and sample names (str)] [a tsv file containing the depth information in a long tabular format (str)] [a tsv file mapping each bin with its corresponding genome size (str)]